This transcript is still being processed for Smart Transcript. To see an example of this new feature, click here.

-Jesus in Matthew chapter 11 and verse 11 said that of those that are born of women, that involves all in the human race, the greatest man who ever lived was named John...the greatest man who ever lived up until his time was John...greater than Abraham and Moses and David and Solomon and Isaiah and Jeremiah and Daniel and Ezekiel and anybody and everybody else.
+Jesus in Matthew chapter 11, verse 11 said that of those that are born of women — that involves all in the human race — the greatest man who ever lived was named John.
+The greatest man who ever lived up until his time was John, greater than Abraham and Moses, David and Solomon and Isaiah, Jeremiah, and Daniel, and Ezekiel, and anybody and everybody else.
 There was much about John the Baptist to emulate.
 He was filled with the Holy Spirit from his mother's womb which meant that his life functioned under divine direction and power.
 He was a man who lived a simple and frugal and almost self-denying life.
 He spent his entire ministry pointing toward Jesus Christ.
 All of those are admirable qualities.
 And if one were to pick a hero, somebody to pattern their life after, John the Baptist would be the best choice of those people who preceded Jesus Christ.

 John was a preacher of repentance.
 Matthew tells us in his third chapter that John came and said, "Repent, for the kingdom of heaven is at hand."
 And Jesus came and said, "Repent."
 Luke records for us in the fifth chapter that Jesus said He didn't come to call the righteous but sinners to repentance.
 Repentance is the issue.
-In the thirteenth chapter of Luke and the third verse and the fifth verse, Jesus said if you don't repent you'll perish.
+In the 13th chapter of Luke and the 3rd verse and the 5th verse, Jesus said if you don't repent you'll perish.

-He did talk about the Kingdom, but he also talked about repentance.
-He did talk about the King, but he also talked about the Lamb of God who takes away the sin of the world because before they could ever have the Kingdom and the fulfillment of Abrahamic and Davidic promise, they had to come through New Covenant salvation by way of repentance and faith in the Savior and the Redeemer, the Messiah.
+He did talk about the kingdom, but he also talked about repentance.
+He did talk about the King, but he also talked about the Lamb of God who takes away the sin of the world because before they could ever have the kingdom and the fulfillment of Abrahamic-Davidic promise, they had to come through New Covenant salvation by way of repentance and faith in the Savior and the Redeemer, the Messiah.
 Luke wants us to understand John's message because it is a message for all the ages.
-And so he gives us a sample of John's preaching, starting in verse 7 and down to verse 17.
+And so he gives us a sample of ga...of John's preaching, starting in verse 7 and down to verse 17.
 That's the text we're looking at, Luke 3:7 to 17.

 Now there was nothing superficial about John's message.
-John preached what you would call hard truth, confrontive truth, even harsh truth because he understood the urgency of repentance and salvation.
+John preached what you would call hard truth, confrontive truth, even harsh truth, because he understood the urgency of repentance and salvation.
 John was very confrontive.
 He was very direct.
-He paid no attention to his culture, in fact he lived his 30 years apart from the culture the whole time in the wilderness.
+He paid no attention to his culture.
+In fact he lived his thirty years apart from the culture the whole time in the wilderness.
 He was not subject to the nuances of the political culture of the Romans, nor was he subject to the nuances of the religious culture of the Jews.
 He lived apart from all of that.
 He was culturally ignorant, I guess we could say, and more so, culturally indifferent.
-He was not interested in what the society thought or what they wanted to hear, he was only interested in the message that came from God to them.
-And so, John's message is very direct, very straightforward, very unembellished hard truth.
+He was not interested in what the society thought or what they wanted to hear.
+He was only interested in the message that came from God to them.
+And so, John's message is very direct, very straightforward, very unembellished, hard truth.

 Well, as soon as I walked in and announced who I was, the three left quickly and I was left standing at the bedside with David.
 And I said, "I'm John MacArthur."